Da1sypetals/Symars/docs/user_docs.typ

 + `generate(self, mat: sp.Matrix, func_name: str) -> dict`

   - Purpose: Generates Rust function implementations for each element of the matrix.
   - Parameters:
       - `mat` (`sp.Matrix`): A SymPy matrix whose elements will be converted to Rust code.
       - `func_name` (`str`): The base name for the functions generated for each matrix element.
   - Returns: `dict` mapping `(row, col)` indices to their respective Rust function implementation strings.
+  - Raises: `ValueError` for unsupported or invalid expression types.